pellera9/harness-1/README.md

 which documents to inspect or curate, what claims to verify, and when the evidence is sufficient.

-This repository is intended for researchers, evaluation authors, and engineers who want to serve the released checkpoint, inspect the search harness, or reproduce BrowseComp+ evaluation runs.
-BrowseComp+ is a benchmark for difficult browsing tasks where systems must find and curate supporting evidence; running the evaluator produces recall, trajectory recall, final-answer recall, precision, and per-query trajectory artifacts.

 ![Harness-1 average search performance](assets/teaser_recall_barchart.png)

 ## Quickstart